kubernetes-sigs/kwok/site/content/en/docs/user/kwokctl-admission.md

 ## Enable Admission

-On Kind runtime is enabled by default, but on other runtime, you need to enable it manually.
+Before the release of v0.3.0, on Kind runtime is enabled by default, but on other runtimes, you need to enable it manually.

-If you want to enable kube authorization, you need with `--kube-admission` flag when create cluster.
+If you want to enable kube authorization, you need with `--kube-admission` flag when creating cluster.

+Starting from v0.3.0, Admission is enabled by default.
+If you want to disable kube authorization, you need with `--kube-admission=false` flag when creating cluster.

 If you are creating a cluster with kube version < `1.21`, then [authorization] also needs to be enabled.